2023 Best Public Health Schools in the Far Western US Region

 Full Public Health at University of Washington - Tacoma Campus Report

-With a ranking of #8, California State University - Stanislaus did quite well on this year’s best schools for public health students.
-Stan State is a fairly large public school located in the small suburb of Turlock.
+California State University - Stanislaus did quite well in this year’s ranking of the best schools for public health students.
+It came in at #8 on the list.
+Stan State is a large public school located in the suburb of Turlock.

-Full Public Health at California State University - Stanislaus Report
+Read full report on Public Health at California State University - Stanislaus

 Loma Linda University landed the #9 spot in the 2023 rankings for the best public health programs.
 Loma Linda University is a small private not-for-profit school located in the suburb of Loma Linda.

-University of Washington - Seattle Campus came in at #10 in this year’s edition of the Best Public Health Schools in the Far Western US Region ranking.
-Located in the city of Seattle, UW Seattle is a public school with a very large student population.
+University of Washington - Seattle Campus did quite well in this year’s ranking of the best schools for public health students.
+It came in at #10 on the list.
+Located in the city of Seattle, UW Seattle is a public college with a very large student population.

 While working on their degree, public health majors at UW Seattle accumulate an average of around $16,304 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $383.